lennartcl/gitl/README.md

-To use `git-list-pull-requests`, the `gitl-setup` command can create a github API key and show a list of settings to add to the `.profile` file in your home directory (only required for `git-list-pull-requests`).
+To use `git-list-pull-requests`, the `gitl-setup` command can create a github API key and show a list of settings to add to the `.profile` file in your home directory (only required for `git-list-pull-requests`;
+before you get into that I suggest you play around with the other commands!).

 Command Reference
 -----------------